jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 There are theories that the retina is adaptive: it will only process information when there is something new to process.
-If there is no change in your field of view, then your photoreceptor cells will be much lesss prone to firing.
+If there is no change in your field of view, then your photoreceptor cells are less prone to firing.

 That is to say: **biology is event-driven**.
-Our neurons thrive on change.
+Neurons thrive on change.

 As a nifty example, a few researchers have dedicated their lives to